 Franklin: A museum, a cemetery and coal mining history

-Begin your trip to the former coal boom town of Franklin with a stop at the museum in Black Diamond, about 45 minutes form Seattle.
+Begin your trip to the former coal boom town of Franklin with a stop at the museum in Black Diamond, about 45 minutes from Seattle.
 Though small, the museum is packed with relics of the area, including pictures of the men and women who walked on the long-abandoned paths you’ll be exploring.
 My children were fascinated by the old mining tools.
 Be sure to check the displays outside, which include a restored locomotive with a bell to clang and a horn to sound.
 Admission here is free, though donations are welcome.

 Franklin town site: After you’ve primed the troops for your adventure, head just a few miles out of town on Lawson Street, which turns into Green River Gorge.
 The entrance to the town site is right before the bridge across the gorge, marked by a chain link fence.
 Find parking at the cemetery and walk back approximately a quarter of a mile, being careful of traffic on this curvy, two-lane road.
 The fence looks intimidating, but Washington State Parks now owns the Franklin historical area, and there is an easement allowing you to use the short, gravel section between the chain link fence and the yellow gate with state parks signage that marks the start of your hike.